Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

 ## Making Content Forwardable
 <div class="divider"></div>

-If you would like to make the Nodes from your Flow forwardable to the user, for example to speed up a conversation with pre-formed responses, you will need to follow these steps.
+If you would like to make the outputs from your Flow forwardable to the user, for example to speed up a conversation with pre-formed responses, you will need to follow these steps.

 Create a Say Node.
 With Output Type set to **Text**, click on Options and go to the **Data** field.
 Paste the following text here.